-The ACHSC is excited to announce the inaugural New South Wales High School Cancer Symposium (NSW HSCS)!
-In 2019, the ACHSC High School Cancer Competition (HSCC) will be held on the same day.
+The YACI is excited to announce the inaugural New South Wales High School Cancer Symposium (NSW HSCS)!
+In 2019, the YACI High School Cancer Competition (HSCC) will be held on the same day.

 The NSW HSCS follows in the footsteps of the highly popular and successful Victorian High School Cancer Symposium, which over 400 Year 10 students have attended since 2016.